TheSonOfThomp/AdamThompson/Portfolio/knowroaming.md

 <figcaption>The pre-2014 KnowRoaming app that was my starting point for analysis and re-design</figcaption>
 </figure>

-#### Heuristic Analysis
+### Heuristic Analysis

-Since my job was to redesign the app and not the company's entire business (after all, I _was_ only an intern), I started my journey with a simple heurstic analysis of the app based on [Jakob Nielsen's heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/).
-While not a true heuristica analysis (it was only me looking at the app), this analysis turned up some interesting insights.
+Since my job was to redesign the app and not the company's entire business (after all, I _was_ only an intern), I started my journey with a simple heuristic analysis of the app based on [Jakob Nielsen's heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/).
+While not a true heuristics analysis (it was only me looking at the app), this analysis turned up some interesting insights.
 Below is a table I compiled of some of the most significant usability "bugs".

 <figure id="table1">
 <table cellpadding="5px">